adam-page/adam-page.github.io/_posts/That Game/2019-05-23-combat-notes.md

 ### Hex ground layout

-* collision with non-player enemies, not with friendly/neutral players
+* collision with enemies, not with friendlies
+* no stacking in non-city areas

 ## Targeting